alexlobera/leanjs_OLD_NX/www/src/pages/blog/arise-react-graphql-academy-announcing-our-new-name.md

 - [React works great with GraphQL](#react-and-graphql)

-- Changing our name means [we will be offering more GraphQL training](#react-graphql-academy-rebrand) and improving our React training courses
+- Changing our name means [we will be offering more GraphQL training](#react-graphql-academy-rebrand) and improving our React training.

 ## Learn GraphQL with React GraphQL Academy